 In 2001, the Albright-Knox embarked on a period of planning for growth, with its Strategic Plan calling for “a major architectural project on the museum’s campus.”
 In 2005, the museum produced the 21st Century Space Study, which identified options for greater visibility of the collection and included a possible addition, and the 2006 Vision for Growth further explored these possibilities.
 In 2008, the BFAA Building Committee developed a Campus Master Plan, a Land-Use History, and a Museum Operating Financial Model to assist in the hiring of an architectural firm to design a new addition.
 In 2010, Gluckman Mayner Architects developed a Master Plan for Growth that addressed space needs and options for expansion.
 In 2012–13, the architectural firm Snøhetta produced a Master Plan for Growth that included three possible general approaches for the future, all of which point to a pressing need for spatial and programmatic convergence.

 October 1, 2014

 The Albright-Knox launched its current AK360 Campus Development and Expansion Project during the Annual Meeting of the membership on October 1, 2014.
 From October 2014 to January 2015, the museum held a series of outreach sessions to ask AK Members and the public to share their ideas about the future of the museum.
 On March 2, 2016, the museum announced its intention to select an architectural design partner for an expansion at its Elmwood Avenue campus.

 June 6, 2016

 After an extensive review of proposals from dozens of world-class architects, the Albright-Knox selected the award-winning architectural firm OMA to expand and refurbish the museum’s historic campus.
 The project will be OMA’s first art museum in the United States.
-OMA Principal and Design Architect Shohei Shigematsu will partner with the museum and consult with the community to develop a vision for a renewed and revitalized Albright-Knox.
+Shohei Shigematsu, Partner at OMA North America, will partner with the museum and consult with the community to develop a vision for a renewed and revitalized Albright-Knox.